-Brand Audit, Rebranding, Brand Guidelines, Photography Guidelines, Sub-brand Guidelines, External Facing Department Guidelines
+Brand Audit, Creative Strategy, Rebranding, Brand Guidelines, Photography Guidelines, Sub-brand Guidelines, External Facing Department Guidelines

 OIA is the voice of the outdoor recreation industry, both locally and in Washington D.C., serving more than 1200 manufacturers, retailers distributors, suppliers, sales representatives, nonprofits and outdoorists.
 OIA focuses on increasing outdoor participation, advancing sustainable business practices and shaping public policy.
 Founding members include REI, The North Face, Patagonia, Sierra Designs, among others.